A good search engine optimization strategy will focus on both on-page SEO and off-page SEO tactics.

 What Is Off-Page SEO?

-Off-page SEO refers to the actions taken outside of your website that impact searching engine rankings.
+Off-page SEO refers to the actions taken outside of your website that impact search engine rankings.
 You have less control over off-site SEO because it consists of getting links from other websites.
 Off-page SEO is crucial for improving the relevance, trustworthiness, and authority of your website.

 The goal of good off-page SEO is to get as many endorsements as possible from other sites that are related to your business.
 As the number of brand mentions and quality links pointing to your website increases, the more valuable your content will seem to the search engine algorithms.